chenen3/yeager/README.md

                 "certFile": "/path/to/cert.pem", // replace with absolute path of certificate "keyFile": "/path/to/key.pem", // replace with absolute path of key "fallback": {
-                    "port": 80
+                    "host": "example.com", // if deploy via docker then replace with your domain name or IP "port": 80
                 }
             }